Standard File Layouts

 The Subscription Products Commissions file (ASPC) is created daily from the Automated Subscription Products System (ASPS).
 This file contains commission data sent to Pershing from the insurance companies through the DTCC.

-The Accounts for Statement Review file (ASTM) is created monthly using data from the Accounts for Statement Review Report.
-This file consists of data that your firm defines in the Statement Selection Criteria screen in Compliance View.
-This file contains header and trailer records that confirm the beginning and end of the file, the date it was created, and the file’s total number of records.
+The Accounts for Statement Review file (ASTM) is created monthly using data from the Accounts for Statement Review Report and contains defined data in the Statement Selection Criteria screen in Compliance View.

-ACAM Bank Activity Report (AM) is for BankLink correspondents and provides detail on scheduled daily debit and credit BankLink entries and daily totals.
-BankLink is a service that will automatically settle any trades and credit any dividends to/from your Pershing account and your bank account.
+The ACAM Bank Activity (AM) Report file (BAAM) is created nightly for BankLink customers and provides detail on scheduled daily debit and credit BankLink entries and daily totals.
+BankLink is a service that will automatically settle any trades and credit any dividends to/from the Pershing account and bank account.

 The Business Party Information files (BPFD and BPFF) contain Business Party Information and is generated from the Business Party database.
 The Business party role code identifies the Business party role including IP, IP Team etc., BPFF is a full Refresh file and BPFD is an update file that provides records that were added/updated/deleted on a given day.

-The Daily Caps file (CAPS/CAPT) is produced on a trade and settlement date basis for firms that use the Commission and Payout System (CAPS) and is only available at the IBD level (except in the case of IMS offices).
+The Daily CAPS files are produced on a trade (CAPT) and settlement (CAPS) date basis for firms that use the Commission and Payout System (CAPS) and is only available at the IBD level (except in the case of Advisor Solutions).
 The trade date files represent all trades and trade adjustments for a particular trade date, and produce three or four record types for each trade.

 The Cash Due/Margin Interest file (CDMI) contains the details of all interest charges and payouts for each account by date.
-You can use this file to answer questions regarding your clients’ debit interest charges or free credit interest.
+This file is used to determine your clients’ debit interest charges or free credit interest.

 The DTCC Chilled file (CHIL) is created on a nightly basis and contains all active securities that are either DTCC Chilled or Globally Locked.
 A DTCC Chill represents a limitation of certain services available for a security on deposit at the DTCC.
 A Global Lock on a security means that all DTCC services are suspended.
 A full file of securities that fall into either of these categories is sent every night.